shuyuan-liu/pic2lcd/README.md

 # pic2lcd

-## Simple description

-A small utility that converts images to data that can be displayed on monochrome LCD panels like those driven by SSD1306, SH1106 and ST7567.
+A small utility that converts images to data that can be displayed on monochrome OLED / LCD panels like those driven by SSD1306, SH1106 and ST7567.

 ## Features